 True False 1.
 No-name or store brands are not as good.
-That's why they cost less.]
+That's why they cost less.
 2. Whole-grain breads, cereals, and brown rice add nutrients.
 3. Fancy pasta shapes cost more than spaghetti or macaroni.
 4. Frozen vegetables with flavored sauces cost less and are healthier.
 5. Prepared or pre-cut raw vegetables like carrots or celery cost less.
-6. Non-fat dry milk is the least costly.
-L E 7.
-String cheese and yogurt in tubes cost less.
-8. Prepared or pre-cut foods are generally more costly.
-L I 9.
-Fresh vegetables in season are better and cheaper.
-1 10.
-Free Foods and spices can make unprocessed foods tasty.
-11. Meats that come with sauces, stuffing, or flavorings cost less.
-L 12.
+T .7 6.
+Non-fat dry milk is the least costly.
+7 .8 T .
+7. String cheese and yogurt in tubes cost less.
+1 7 8.
+Prepared foods are generally more costly.
+T .( 9.
+Fresh vegetables in season are better and cheaper. Ţ 10.
+Free Foods and spices can make unprocessed foods tasty. Ţ 11.
+Meats that come with sauces, stuffing, or flavorings cost less. Ţ 12.
 Beans, peas, and lentils have the same food value as meat.
-E 13.
+4 13.
 Foods at the salad bar are generally cheaper.
-E 14.
-Chuck or bottom round roast is cheaper than sirloin.
-L 15.
+T F 14.
+Chuck or bottom round roast is cheaper than sirloin. Ι 15.
 Plain frozen fish is a better buy than fish with batter.
-E NGL2
+JSWers F

-How Much Do You Spend On RED Foods?
+How Much Do You and Your Child Spend On RED Foods?

-Keep track of how much you spend on RED food snacks and meals for a week.
-Ask your parents to help you.
+Keep track of how much you and your child spend on RED food snacks and meals for a week.
 Work on it together.
-Write down money spent on junk food, RED foods from fast-food restaurants, and vending machines.
+Help your child write down money spent on junk food, RED foods from fast-food restaurants, and vending machines.
+Do the same yourself.
 You could use this money to buy healthy foods.
-Ask your parents to keep track too.

-Friday Bought chips and soda from vending machines \$2 Saturday Ate at fast-food restaurant \$8.50
+Bought chips and soda from vending machines \$2 Ate at fast-food restaurant \$8.50